jmaldon1/WorldOfParkour/README.wowace.md

 # Tips & Tricks

-1. Create a macro with `/wopsetpoint` and add it to your action bar to quickly add points to a course without opening the WorldOfParkour UI _(NOTE: You need to be editing the course for `/wopsetpoint` to work.)_.
+* Create a macro with `/wopsetpoint` and add it to your action bar to quickly add points to a course without opening the WorldOfParkour UI.
+  * _(NOTE: You need to be editing the course for `/wopsetpoint` to work.)_.
-2. Hints for each point can be seen by right clicking the minimap point icon and clicking `Show hint`.
+* Hints for each point can be seen by right clicking the minimap point icon and clicking `Show hint`.
+* **Good practice:** Say the starting location of the course in the description.
+  * Why?
+If the user is in a different world than the first waypoint, the user will not see a waypoint arrow appear on their screen.

 # Useful links